What To Look For in Running Shoes: Types and How To Choose

 What if I don’t know what I need?

 Now you know more about running shoes and how to choose some based on your needs.
-If you are brand new to running, and are unsure what kind of shoes you need, getting professional advice is never a bad idea.
+If you are new to running and unsure what kind of shoes you need, getting professional advice is never a bad idea.
 Especially if you have been injured, seeing a physical therapist can be a great first step, as they can watch you run and provide advice.